To focus in on a few key dates or an upcoming schedule, insert a calendar in your

 PowerPoint.
 Whether you're leading a project or planning your schedule, a PowerPoint calendar can help.

-You might only think of Microsoft PowerPoint as a presentation tool.
-In reality, many professionals use it for simple document designs that could wind up exported as PDF or image files.
+Microsoft PowerPoint isn't just a presentation tool.
+In reality, many professionals also use it for simple document designs that could wind up exported as PDF or image files.

-That's why it helps to learn how to create many different types of files in PowerPoint.
-You might find yourself in a job someday where the extent of your software choices are Word, PowerPoint, and Excel.
-Drawing a calendar from scratch is far too time consuming, so we need shortcuts to skip ahead in the process.
+It helps to learn how to create many different types of files in PowerPoint.
+Your job might someday limit your software choices to Word, PowerPoint, and Excel.
+Drawing a calendar from scratch is time-consuming.
+So, we need shortcuts to skip ahead in the process.

 In this tutorial, you'll learn to insert calendars in your PowerPoint presentations.
-We'll use a mix of templates built into Microsoft PowerPoint and advanced custom options as well.
+We'll use a mix of premium templates as well as templates built into Microsoft PowerPoint and advanced custom options.
 You'll see that both of these make it easy to create calendars in PowerPoint.
 Let's learn more!

 Using Custom Templates for PowerPoint Calendars

-That's why I frequently use pre-built templates from Envato Elements.
-If you've not checked out Elements, this is an incredible all-you-can-download service that offers unlimited access to creative assets.
-That includes more than 1,500 unique purpose templates for stunning, easy-to-create slide designs.
+That's why I frequently use premium pre-built templates from Envato Elements.
+If you've not checked out Elements, this incredible all-you-can-download service offers unlimited access to creative assets.
+That includes more than 1,500 unique all-purpose PowerPoint templates for stunning, easy-to-create slide designs.

 Here's how I use Elements to get ahead in building a slide deck:

 - Develop a quick outline.
-Before ever opening PowerPoint, I generally jot some notes on the structure of the content.
-This is useful to help decide how to structure the presentation and supports me in choosing a template.
+Before ever opening PowerPoint, I jot some notes on the structure of the content.
+This helps me decide how to structure the presentation and supports me in choosing a template.